 Found another super cheap ticket to Bali but looking for something off the beaten path?
 Maybe you can experience an overnight liveaboard to the Komodo Islands.
-Just an hour’s flight from Denpasar, Bali will get you to Labuan Bajo (Komodo airport) from where you can find several boat tours to the Komodo Islands.
-Spotting Komodo dragons, swimming with mantas, hiking up to the peak of Padar- a tri coloured beach island and spending the night star gazing on a boat is definitely worth the trip.
+Just an hour’s flight from Denpasar, Bali will get you to Labuan Bajo (Komodo airport) from where you can find several Komodo National Park boat trips.
+Spotting Komodo dragons, swimming with mantas, hiking up to the peak of Padar- a tri-colored beach island and spending the night star gazing on a boat is definitely worth it all.

-Here’s everything you need to know about planning your trip to Komodo Island National Park.
+Here’s everything you need to know about planning your Komodo Island National Park boat trip.

 There are several day trips and overnight liveaboard starting in Labuan Bajo.
 All boat trips start really early in the morning between 5 am and 7 am, hence it is best to fly into Labuan Bajo a day prior.

 There are several options available in Labuan Bajo for accommodation, food, things to do and you will definitely not be bored.
 You could even stay an extra day or two to explore the region around.

 You can either book a private boat or join a group.
 A private boat cost’s approximately IDR 24,000,000/- (2000 USD for a group of 8) if you are a big group this might be a good idea.
 Since I was traveling

 solo I joined a group not only because it is cheaper but you get to meet and spend time with fellow travelers from different walks of life with a different perspective, and for me, this is a huge part of my travel.

 Most boats will have 12 people and it is quite an adventure spending the day exploring and the night star gazing on these wooden boats.
 Don’t expect luxury beds and 5 start service but stepping out of your comfort zone every once in a while is a great idea.